pvcnt/accio/docs/docs/creating-runs.md

 The above run definition guarantees that results will be the same at each execution, despite the presence of the `GeoIndistinguishability` unstable operator in the workflow.

-:mag: The reference section contains [the specification of the run definition language](run-dsl.html).
+The reference section contains [the specification of the run definition language](run-dsl.html).
 {: .note}

 ## Submitting a run